Multipartite entanglement and quantum error identification in $D$-dimensional cluster states: Cluster states and their multipartite entanglement

 \subsection{Extended cluster states}

 Can uniformity be increased by varying the range or support of stabilizers?
 For example, in 1D, rather than considering the support-3 $ZXZ$ operators in Eq.~(\ref{cluster}), one can consider the graph state defined by the stabilizers $s_i^{(p)} = Z_{i-p}\dots Z_{i-1} X_i Z_{i+1} \dots Z_{i+p}$.
 For $p=2$, this state can be created by applying controlled Z (CZ) gates on a ladder graph, as shown in Fig.~\ref{ladder}.
-While for $p=1$ we recover the 2-uniform cluster state which is $2$-uniform, it is not hard to see that all $p>1$ states on an infinite lattice are $3$-uniform.
+While for $p=1$ we recover the cluster state which is $2$-uniform, it is not hard to see that all $p>1$ states on an infinite lattice are $3$-uniform.

+We provide a simple argument for the simple case of $p=2$, which can then be easily extended.
+The weight of a stabilizer generators sets an upper bound on the uniformity of a state, $m<5$.
+Is the state 4-uniform?
+To show that the uniformity is actually smaller, one should find operators of a support 4 or less which acquire a finite expectation.
+Consider the stabilizer group element $s_{i}s_{i+1} = Z_{i-p}\dots Z_{i-1} X_i Z_{i+1} \dots Z_{i+p} \cdot Z_{i-p+1}\dots Z_{i} X_{i+1} Z_{i+2} \dots Z_{i+p+1} = Z_{i-p}Y_i Y_{i+1} Z_{i+1+p}$.
+The weight of this element is $4$ for $p=2$.
+It is possible to check that there are no stabilizer group elements of a smaller support.
+Hence the extended 1D cluster state for $p=2$ is at most $3$-uniform.

 The same result applies to stabilizers of the form $Z_{i} X_{i+1} \dots X_{i+p} Z_{i+p+1}$, which are related to a family of topological states~\cite{rajak2019complete}.
 An analogous construction can be used to create cluster states with larger $m$-uniformity in $D>1$ dimensions.